Panic Attacks Explained

 Symptoms, Tips, Treatment and Help

-There have been many studies carried out about the cause of panic disorders and although the results are still inconclusive, in my experience and the studies of others, the main cause is due to a prolonged feeling of worry and stress.
-The worry cup fills up over time until it overflows and manifests itself into a full blown panic attack.
-There can be other factors like a childhood event, emotional or physical abuse or, as in my case, substance withdrawal.
-But whatever the cause, recovery from any form of panic is possible with the right help and support.
+There have been many studies carried out about the cause of panic disorders and although the results are still inconclusive, in my experience and based on the studies of others, the main cause of the initial episode is due to a prolonged period of worry and stress.
+The body needs to release this built up energy and manifests itself into what is referred to as a panic attack; although I prefer to call it an energy release as this is what it really is.

 Understanding how you feel

 Understanding what is happening during an attack of panic can be the first step in moving towards recovery.
-An attack of panic, or adrenalin as I like to call it, does not mean you are going mad nor having a heart attack.
-An attack of panic cannot harm you no matter how you feel; it is something that always calms down in time.
+An attack of panic, or adrenalin release as I like to call it, does not mean you are going mad or having a heart attack.
+This release of adrenalin cannot harm you in any way, no matter how you feel; it is something that always calms down.

 Recovery involves using the right techniques and, again, understanding.
-If you understand what is happening, straight away you lose a lot of fear and fear is what keeps people in the cycle.
+If you understand what is happening, straight away you lose a lot of fear, and fear is what keeps people in the cycle.
 You may spend all day worrying about a particular event or situation, building up the worry throughout the day.
-Is it any wonder when you get there you feel anxious/panicky?
+Is it any wonder that when you get there, you feel anxious/panicky?
 You may feel the first symptoms of panic and create a whole host of ‘What if I collapse?’ and ‘Oh my God I cannot cope’.
 By doing this, you are adding fear to fear, intensifying your feelings of panic.
-I tell many people to try and stay calm in their attitude while feeling the first signs of panic, to allow the fear to be there and let it burn itself out.
-Contrary to what you may believe your body can only produce so much adrenalin, so you will never go to the place of no return.
-Too much adrenalin causes the flight or fight mechanism that is there to protect us, this is why we feel the need to escape.
-I learnt to allow my fear to be there, almost welcome it and see what it had.
+I tell many people to try and stay calm in their attitude while feeling the first signs of panic; to allow the fear to be there and let it burn itself out.
+Contrary to what you may believe, your body can only produce so much adrenalin, so you will never go to the place of no return.
+Too much adrenalin causes the flight or fight mechanism that is there to protect us.
+This is why we feel the need to escape.
+I learnt to allow my fear to be there and almost welcome it to see what it had.
 I stopped looking for escape routes and stopped using safety behaviours to manage how I felt.

-The stage you really need to get to is the stage where you no longer fear another attack, easier said than done when all you may have done so far is avoid and run away from how you feel.
-The technique is to come out of your safety zone and try and see panic through without trying to control it or put a stop to it, to go with the feelings of panic.
+The stage you really need to get to is the stage where you no longer fear another attack; easier said than done when all you may have done so far is avoid and run away from how you feel.
+The technique is to go with the feelings of panic; to come out of your safety zone and try to see this energy surge through without trying to control it or put a stop to it.
 By doing this you are telling your body there is nothing to fear.
-Your body reacts to what you tell it and if you're willing to let the feelings come without trying to put a halt to them, you may feel panic rise but it will not grow.
-It will not grow because it has nothing to feed on and this is what panic feeds on fear, it feeds on all the “oh my God I can’t do this”, “what if I make a fool of myself?”, “I need to get away”.
+Your body reacts to what you tell it and if you’re willing to let the feelings come without trying to put a stop to them, you may feel panic rise but it will not grow.
+It will not grow because it has nothing to feed on and this is what panic feeds on – fear.
+It feeds on all the “Oh my God I can’t do this”, “What if I make a fool of myself?”, “I need to get away”.
 You are telling your body that you are in danger and it reacts accordingly by adding more adrenalin and feeding your feelings of fear.
-A lot of people think that if they let panic come without trying to stop it or run away from it that something terrible will happen and they will reach the point of no return.
+A lot of people think that if they let panic come without trying to stop it or run away from it, something terrible will happen and they will reach the point of no return.
 Trust me, this place does not exist.
 This is what helped me to recover.
-Your instinct to run away during an attack of panic is a normal reaction, but you really need to go through the feelings of panic, to move towards them willingly.
-All you fear are these feelings - FACT.
-It is not the cinema or the crowded shopping centre you fear it is a fear of how you will feel when you get there.
-So if you deal with yourself no place will hold any fear.
+Your instinct to run away during an attack of panic is a normal reaction, but you really need to go through the feelings of panic and move towards them willingly.
+All you fear are these feelings – FACT.
+It is not the cinema or the crowded shopping centre you fear, it is a fear of how you will feel when you get there.
+So, if you deal with yourself, no place will hold any fear.

 My Own Suffering

-Many people's lives are dominated by panic and I know how hard this can be.
-Letting panic come and trying to stay calm while your body rages around you is not easy, but there is no need to climb a mountain in one day, just to do what you feel comfortable with.
-Little victories can add up and give you the confidence to try more so you can start to broaden your life.
+Many people’s lives are dominated by the mind’s fears and I know how hard this can be.
+Letting fear come and trying to stay calm while your body rages around you is not easy, but there is no need to climb a mountain in one day.
+Little victories can add up and give you the confidence to try more, so you can start to broaden your life.

 I have seen many people overcome panic to lead a full and normal life.
-But again there is no overnight cure and avoid paying out to anyone who claims there is.
-Also don’t put all your faith in a new tablet or pill, recovery does not come this way.
+But there is no overnight cure and avoid paying out to anyone who claims there is.
+Also, don’t put all your faith in a new tablet or pill; recovery does not come this way.
 It really is all about knowledge and an understanding of how our body works and reacts.
-Again the book goes into more detail on the subject and with the right teachings recovery is achievable, I have seen it too often to say otherwise.
+It is not about getting rid of fear, but understanding it so that you no longer fear it and then it does not hold any power over you.
+The book goes into more detail on the subject and with the right understanding and a little courage from you, recovery is achievable, I have seen it too often to say otherwise.